jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/extension-providing-chat.md

   showDeleted?: boolean;
   /**
    * The placeholder to display in the empty chat input.
-   * The default placeholder is used if empty.
+   * The default placeholder is used if undefined, an empty string displays no
+   * placeholder at all.
    */
   inputPlaceholder?: string;
 }